The troubleshooting page describes common issues that you might encounter while using Cloud Domains and tells you how to handle them.

 You registered a domain with the wrong registrant email address

 If your registrant email address contains a typo or is otherwise inaccessible by the named registrant, you can edit the registrant email address on the Google Domains registration settings page.
-Note that changing the registrant email address will require identity confirmation through SMS or phone call to the registrant phone number.
+Changing the registrant email address will require identity confirmation through SMS or phone call to the registrant phone number.

 If you do not have access to either the registrant email address or the phone number, use the form on the Google Domains support page to discuss alternate methods of identity verification.